Havenloft Tree Nursery

 There are many other benefits of growing black walnuts on PEI.
 Black walnuts are one of the top ten carbon sink trees, with studies from the US department of energy showing one tree alone can take over a ton of Co2 out of the atmosphere after 25 years.
 This is something we sorely need now more than ever with talk on climate change being so prominent.
 We could Reforest unused farm land and reduce our dependency on the American walnut industry for timber and nuts.
 Plus there is no real need for yearly replanting, watershed concerns or harmful pesticides, as these orchards can be grown organically with the right practices.

-As of end of 2021, Havenloft has planted more than six thousand trees in varieties from black walnuts to edible chestnuts and hazelnuts, black cherries and more in the four years we have been operating for.
+As of end of 2022, Havenloft has planted and grown more than ten thousand trees in varieties from black walnuts to edible chestnuts and hazelnuts, black cherries and more in the 5 years we have been operating for.
 These have mostly been for private individuals, looking to promote sustainable practices and to harvest their own tree and berry crops.
 Our orchard clientele has ranged from Doctors, farmers, Taiwanese immigrants to public figures.
 We have had multiple government agencies at the provincial level assist us, from entrepreneur programs at skills PEI to Department of Agriculture programs such as Future farmer.
 We also have received much assistance from Phil Ferraro at the Farm center and the PEI woodlot owners Assc.

 We had great success selling retail at Jewels since 2019, selling both black walnuts and hazelnuts as well as black cherry.

-We also ship orchards in a box; one such went to a farm in southern Nova Scotia, which turned out far better than we could have hoped, with several more being shipped in 2022.
+We also ship orchards in a box; one such went to a farm in southern Nova Scotia, which turned out far better than we could have hoped.

 We've had success with cloning older PEI cultivar agro-forestry trees, once these trees are grown enough we will be selling them to the general public in Havenloft's own PEI cultivar line.

 We also facilitated in our first timber sale in 2019, as one of our clients had a black walnut tree damaged in Dorian.
 This client ended up getting $1,000 for the damaged tree, which would have been worth double or triple that, had it not been damaged and properly maintained.
-While this tree was slightly under 40 years old, we could grow trees relative to that size and quality in 20-25 years.
+When Fiona hit, while it was devastating we did get multiple clients top dollar for mature walnut trees on their properties.
 Our owner is on the board of directors for the PEI Woodlots owners Assc. , and is actively involved with others in getting a Forestry Coop started on PEI called the Sustainable Forest Alliance.